An0n-hunT3r/chat-widget/chatbot-backend/README.md

 # Chatbot Widget Backend

-This project is a backend implementation for a chatbot widget using FastAPI.
-The API supports creating, updating, retrieving, and deleting messages, and includes CORS handling to allow communication with a frontend client.
+This project provides the backend implementation for a chatbot widget using FastAPI.
+The backend offers API endpoints for creating, retrieving, updating, and deleting messages.
+Additionally, it integrates with an AI model to generate chatbot responses based on user input.
+The backend also manages CORS to facilitate smooth interaction with the frontend client.

 ## Table of Contents